ins0mniaque/srcenv/README.md

 >
 > _e.g. `source <(srcenv init bash --cmd srcundo -- --restore)` creates a command named `srcundo` that restores the last backed up changes._

-For non-standard integration, use `srcenv rc <shell> [options] [-- cmd options]` to output what needs to be added to your shell's configuration file.
+For non-standard integration, use `srcenv rc <shell> [--cmd name] [-- options]` to output what needs to be added to your shell's configuration file.

 For a list of supported options, see `src --help`.